HaiTuyen/Password-Manager-CMake/README.md

    .\vcpkg\bootstrap-vcpkg.bat
    ```

-**Recommendation**: I advised you to install vcpkg in the `C:/`directory to align with the default configuration in the `CMakeLists.txt` file.
+**Recommendation**: I advised you to install vcpkg in the `C:/` directory to align with the default configuration in the `CMakeLists.txt` file.
 If you choose a different installation location, you will need to update the `VCPKG_ROOT` variable in your `CMakeLists.txt` accordingly.

 #### mongcxx driver

 Open Window Powershell and navigate to the vcpkg installation directory (assuming it was installed in `C:/vcpkg`).
-Ensure you have the lastes version of vcpkg by running `git pull`.
+Ensure you have the lastest version of vcpkg by running `git pull`.
 Then, install the mongcxx driver.

 ```bash
 cd C:/vcpkg